CosmWasm/sylvia/README.md

 ## Using in contracts

-Fist you need your contract crate, which should be a library crate:
+First you need your contract crate, which should be a library crate:

 ```shell
 $ cargo new --lib ./my-crate